260 grams of all-purpose flour (2 cups + 1 tablespoon)

 9” square tart pan with a removable bottom *see note

 3-4 large bosc pears

 50 grams of sugar & 1/4 teaspoon of cinnamon for topping

 Preheat oven to 375 degrees Fahrenheit.

 Place the flour, sugar, baking powder and salt into a food processor and pulse 3-4 times until combined.
 Cut the butter into 6 pieces and add to the flour.
 Pulse 10 times.
 Add the egg and egg yolks and pulse until the dough comes together.
 If the mixture seams dry add a tablespoon of milk.
-Dump the dough out onto a lightly floured surface and knead 2-3 times to form a smooth dough.
+Dump the dough out onto a lightly floured surface and knead 5-6 times or to form a smooth dough.
 Divide the dough into 2 pieces, 2/3 and 1/3.
 Wrap dough in plastic wrap and place in refrigerator for at least 45 minutes.
 After chilling, roll the 2/3 piece into a square 1/8” thick and use it to line the bottom and sides of the tart pan.
 Place the lined tart pan in the refrigerator.